oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 ## Task 4: Creating  SignUp

+In this task, you will set up the SignUp functionality, allowing users to register and verify their accounts.
+You'll configure form fields, validation, and automated login after successful registration.

 1. On page designer toolbar, navigate to **(+ v)** and click **Page**.
     ![form-page-signup](images/12-4-nav-create-page.png " ")